promicsw/flow-expressions/Docs/FexScannerExt.md

 > **Note:** Several methods record the scanned text in Token (of the underlying scanner)
 > and can be accessed via:
-> - ActToken / ActTrimToken
+> - ActToken / ActTrimToken / ActStripToken / ActTrimStripToken
 > - Act(c => c.Token...)

 Basic extension example: